 Tom Clarkson is a former federal prosecutor who represents businesses and individuals in government investigations, False Claims Act (“FCA”) litigation, complex civil litigation, and white collar criminal defense.
 He has been recognized by Chambers USA as a “one to watch” in White-Collar Crime and Government Investigations.
 Tom leads the firm’s health care fraud and False Claims Act practices.

 Tom also maintains a broad civil practice.
-He led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
+During his government service, he led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
 Tom supervised and led civil Controlled Substances Act (“CSA”) investigations that resulted in record-setting settlements and judgments.
 Tom’s civil CSA experience includes litigating cases from complaint, through the penalty hearing phase, and ultimately to judgment.
 He has significant experience with the False Claims Act (including qui tam whistleblower actions), Stark Law, and Anti-Kickback Statute.

 Tom has served as defense counsel in numerous high-dollar matters, including tort suits seeking hundreds of millions of dollars.
 In 2015, he defended a civil rights case resulting in a complete jury verdict for his clients in less than 30 minutes.
 Since leaving the DOJ, Tom has defended businesses and executives in civil also represented businesses, owners, directors, and officers in business litigation — defending claims involving breach of contract, fraud, breach of fiduciary duties, civil conspiracy, conversion, and other tort theories.